-As a hypothetical example, design and development activities for a proposed wind farm may have commenced in the 2001-2002 timeframe.
-In 2005, an approved planning permit with a five year expiry may have then been issued to the wind farm.
-If construction of the wind farm had not commenced or been completed by the time the approved permit expired in 2010, upon request by the developer, the planning authority may have then approved the permit to be renewed for a further five years until 2015, with the renewal approval usually based on some level of commencement of the project.
-If the wind farm construction was then completed in 2015, the results of post-construction compliance testing (such as noise-testing) may not be known until the 2016-2017 timeframe.
+As a hypothetical example, design and development activities for a proposed wind farm may have commenced in the 2001-2002 timeframe, submitting a planning permit in 2003.
+In 2005, an approved planning permit with a five-year expiry term may have then been issued to the wind farm.
+If construction of the wind farm had not commenced or been completed by the time the approved permit expired in 2010, upon request by the developer, the planning authority may have then approved the permit to be renewed for a further five years until 2015, with the renewal approval usually based on some minor level of commencement of the project, such as a shed or a roadway.

-Therefore, it is feasible that a period spanning 15 years or more can occur between the original prospecting at the wind farm site and the wind farm being fully operational with post-construction testing activities and other compliance reporting complete.
+Therefore, it is feasible that a period spanning 20 years or more can occur between the original prospecting at the wind farm site, permitting approvals and the wind farm being constructed.

 Delays between the time of obtaining a permit approval for a wind farm and the actual commencement of construction works can occur for a variety of reasons.
 Typical reasons include undertaking and obtaining approval for the various reports and plans required by the permit prior to construction commencement, changes in turbine selection and turbine layout (which may be a consequence of issues uncovered by fulfilling the permit conditions), delays in obtaining financial close and changes in government policy.

 These lengthy timeframes for a wind farm project are significant and can raise a number of issues for consideration, including: